ethereum/cryptography-research-website/README.md

 - **Locally**: **Make sure the site builds** locally, otherwise the build will break and the new version of the site (e.g.: adding a new post) will not be generated.
 To be sure of this, run the `yarn build` command locally and check that you get no errors.
 - **On GitHub**: check that the `Deploy Preview` passes succesfully.

+## Bounties pages

+The source files (`.md`) for the bounties pages are located at `/src/bounties-data-source`.
+If you need to update the content from a certain bounty, just modify the corresponding file.
+LaTeX/math is also supported here.

+For a better organization, images used in bounties pages are placed inside `/public/images/bounties/` and the path to the image have to be referenced as `/images/bounties/${filename}` (check `/src/bounties-data-source/rsa/assumptions.md` as example).

 ### Notes